 f.
-Maintaining Records for Review by ORI or Other Pertinent External Agencies external agency as required by regulation upon request records of research misconduct proceedings.
+Maintaining Records for Review by ORI or Other Pertinent External Agencies

+The RIO must maintain and provide to ORI (in the case of PHS funding) or other pertinent external agency as required by regulation upon request records of research misconduct proceedings.
 Unless custody has been transferred to HHS or ORI, or other pertinent external agency, has advised in writing that the records no longer need to be retained, records of research misconduct proceedings must be maintained in a secure manner for 7 years after completion of the proceeding or the completion of any PHS proceeding involving the research misconduct allegation.
 The RIO is also responsible for providing any information, documentation, research records, evidence or clarification requested by ORI or other pertinent external agency to carry out its review of an allegation of research misconduct or of the institution's handling of such an allegation.